-Teaching methods recommended are based on well-tried active learning principles such as group work and discussion.
-The teacher is perceived as a facilitator, the aim being to help students clarify what they know; establish reliable sources of information; explore attitudes and values; and develop skills which will allow them to understand pressures and influences in their lives.
+Teaching methods recommended are based on well-tried active learning principles such as group work, role play, mind maps and discussion.
+The teacher is perceived as a facilitator, the aim being to help students clarify what they know; establish reliable sources of information; explore attitudes and values; and develop skills which will allow them to understand pressures and influences in their lives and how to mitigate and manage risks.